pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/padding.md

 We therefore assume that padding is implemented at request time by the server application.

 Binary keys are padded by appending a padding packet of the appropriate length and tag 21.
-This is only supported by clients that implement the crypto-refresh draft, and so MUST only be used when all keys in the response are v6 or later.
+This is only supported by clients that implement RFC9580, and so MUST only be used when all keys in the response are v6 or later.

-Alternatively, the entire response can be padded by appending a fake (malformed) subkey packet of the appropriate length and a [GREASEy version number](grease.html).
+Alternatively, the entire response can be padded by appending a fake (malformed) subkey packet of the appropriate length and a [GREASEy version number](https://datatracker.ietf.org/doc/draft-gallagher-openpgp-grease/).
 This is safe IFF the client gracefully ignores malformed subkey packets.

 An OpenPGP padding packet has a minimum length of two bytes: one byte for the packet tag, and at least one byte for the body length (which can be zero).